Important: In order to compete or to grade, please make sure your taekwondo membership is current.

 If you want to grade

-It is now club policy that if you would like to attempt a grading, you must train a minimum of two times per week and obtain the chief instructor’s approval first.
-He will assess your abilities and let you know whether you have progressed sufficiently to have a good chance.
-If you don’t do this, you won’t be allowed to take part in the grading; if you turn up on the day anyway, you will be automatically failed.
+It is club policy that if you would like to attempt a grading, you must train a minimum of two times per week and obtain the chief instructor’s approval.
+He will assess your abilities and let you know whether you have a good chance of passing.